pawelgrzybek/pawelgrzybek.com/content/posts/2019-02-02-whats-new-in-ecmascript-2019.md

 ## JSON superset by Richard Gibson, Mark Miller and Mathias Bynens

 This one is more of a specification update than a new language feature — it's fully backwards compatible though.
 Although the [ECMAScript documentation calls JSON as a subset of `JSON.parse()`](https://tc39.github.io/ecma262/#sec-json.parse), in reality the JSON standard is not a subset of ECMAScript.
 JSON can contain an unescaped line separator (`U+2028`) and paragraph separator (`U+2029`) but ECMAScript must use an escape sequence to add them to a string.
-This may cause occasional bugs and adds unnecessary complexity to the pecification.
+This may cause occasional bugs and adds unnecessary complexity to the specification.
 This proposal introduces some consistency between ECMAScript string literals and JSON string literals.

 - [JSON superset proposal](https://github.com/tc39/proposal-json-superset)